Cak (instrument)

-The Cak is a stringed musical instrument from Indonesia.
+The Cak is a stringed musical instrument from Java (Indonesia).
 It has four strings in three courses.
 It is tuned D5 D5, F#4, B4.
 The strings are made of steel.

-The instrument evolved from a small banjo, but now has a wooden front and a guitar-shaped body.
 The body is usually hollowed out of a solid piece of wood.
 The soundboard has many little soundholes arranged in a geometric pattern.
 It is mainly used to play Keroncong music along with the Cuk.

+History

+The depiction of Ancient Javaʼs plucked instrument on Borobudur bas-reliefs – 8th century temple in Central Java.

+The Cak is thought to be evolved from a banjo, but developed as a small-sized wooden front and a guitar-shaped body.
+However, the earlier period in Ancient Java shows clear evidences that the native Javanese were already familiar with the small plucked instrument.